Modern Woodmen Park: Notable events

 The River Bandits (then known as the Swing of the Quad Cities) defeated the Burlington Bees, 1–0, in the first game at the renovated Modern Woodmen Park on April 29, 2004.

 The 2006 and 2011 Midwest League All-Star Games were held at Modern Woodmen Park.
 Previously, the ballpark hosted Midwest League All-Star Games in 1964, 1968, 1975, 1980, 1982 and 1990, giving the facility a total of eight.

 In summer 2007, portions of the film Sugar were shot at the park.
 This included 800–1,000 people a night showing up to be extras.
 The movie follows the path of a young man from the impoverished Dominican Republic as he chases dreams of baseball stardom in America.

 The stadium was the site of the "Rumble on the Riverbank" boxing match on May 10, 1991.
 Michael Nunn, a Davenport native, lost the IBF middleweight title to James Toney.

 "Mississippi River Jam II" was held on June 3, 1979, featuring AC/DC, Heart, UFO TKO and Nazareth.

-The facility has hosted many concerts by many artists, including: Johnny Cash, The Beach Boys, Johnny Winter, Bryan Adams, Def Leppard, REO Speedwagon, Blue Öyster Cult, Eddie Money, Edgar Winter Group and Lonestar.
+The facility has hosted concerts artists such as Johnny Cash, The Beach Boys, Johnny Winter, Bryan Adams, Def Leppard, REO Speedwagon, Blue Öyster Cult, Eddie Money, Edgar Winter Group and Lonestar.
 Johnny Cash played at the stadium twice, in 1974 and 1976, drawing over 10,000 each time and playing for free.

 On October 1, 1936, an exhibition game featuring major-league players and Negro National League All Stars included Baseball Hall of Fame players Satchel Paige, Cool Papa Bell, Rogers Hornsby and Johnny Mize.